Organic Solutions! inc. strives to be environmentally friendly, Ask about simple ways to be a water conservationist in your neighborhood !

 1. If your plants are run on drip irrigation, start a watering cycle of 20-30 minutes per day as an initial test.
 Run the drip in the morning.
 Go out in late afternoon and check your plants.
 It is ok for the top ¼” of soil to not be damp as it has been exposed to the air all day.
 Once you get below the top ¼”, if the soil is not still damp from the morning cycle then you will need to add an afternoon drip cycle to the schedule.
 Check your plants again the following day.
 If the ground is now muddy you may need to run a shorter morning and afternoon cycle to dial everything in.
 It may take a few days of tinkering to hone in the perfect amount of run times versus number of times per day to water.

 2. Remember….
 In the spring and fall your plants and trees will require less water than in the middle of the summer.
-Your plants don’t actually consume more water in the summer but you lose more water to evaporation due to the heat.
+Your plants will consume more water in the summer but the majority of additional water is lost to evaporation due to the heat.
 In the summer you will have to run your drip irrigation or sprinklers substantially longer than in the spring or fall to get your plants the same amount of water.
 What does this mean?
 It means that you will need to monitor your plants and trees water needs throughout the season to account for current changes in weather.

 3. Sounds complicated?
 It can seem a little complicated at first, but the more familiar you become with your sprinkler system, your sprinkler timer, and your new plants and trees the more simple it will become.
 If you ever need help, you can always give us a call and schedule our sprinkler tech to assist you.